oatlog/oatlog/doc/presentation/main.typ

   caption: [Example of the egglog language],
 )

+== E-graph challenges and opportunities

+Recent research #pause
+- 1980, used in automated theorem proving #pause
+- 2009, used for equality saturation (algebraic optimization) #pause
+- 2021, batched canonicalization (egg) #pause
+- 2023, relational e-graphs, semi-naive (egglog) #pause

+Not yet really used in compilers.
+Too slow!
+- Despite potential to solve phase ordering

 = Oatlog

 == Our contribution
 // SOLUTION: FASTER E-GRAPHS

-- #TODO[faster e-graphs]

 - Independent egglog implementation#footnote[this was hard], that is Ahead-of-Time, such that we can optimize rules together, pre-determine indexes, etc.

-- Identical behavior to egglog for the subset egglog that we support.
+- Identical behavior on egglog language subset.

-- Enable easy embedding of e-graphs into Rust applications.
+- Enable easy embedding of e-graphs into Rust applications (like egg, but as fast as egglog).

+- [GOAL NOT YET REACHED] Faster than egglog

 - Document the egglog language.